 At the end of 2007, the Dow Jones was around 13200, and the TSX was just over 8700; compared today’s current Dow average over 26,700 and the TSX at over 16,300.
 (October 2019)

-A lot of the first wave of Boomers saw their investments disappear overnight just when they needed to draw from their finances, and here we are 12 years later, and golden age dreams dashed.
+Many of the first waves of Boomers saw their investments disappear overnight just when they needed to draw from their finances, and here we are 12 years later, and golden age dreams dashed.

 Have you noticed how many ageing Boomers are working at Wal-Mart and McDonald’s?